 What Causes Psychosis?

-Psychosis, or psychotic episodes, may be associated with illicit drug use, medical problems, medications, and/or primary psychiatric disorders.
+The exact cause of psychosis remains unclear.
+However, we know that psychosis, or psychotic episodes, are associated with illicit drug use, medical problems, medications, and primary psychiatric disorders.

 (1) Illicit drugs: Magic mushrooms/psilocybin, ecstasy/MDMA, methamphetamine, cannabis).

 (2) Medical conditions: Thyroid disease, encephalitis, brain tumors, dementia/neurocognitive disorders, seizures/epilepsy)

 (3) Medications: Steroids, opioids, anticholinergic toxicity, certain antibiotics.